Fun sight word apps (many free) are perfect for beginning readers to practice high frequency sight words on an iPad or other mobile device.

 If you are looking for additional ideas to give your students more hands-on sight word practice (without a device), I’m happy to share some of my very own sight word activities for kindergarten, 1st and 2nd grade students!

-Each activity offers a hands-on, engaging way for young learners to develop their fine motor skills and hand-eye coordination as they are work to read, write, and spell their sight words.
-Download a fine motor sight word FREEBIE here that can be put to use right away!
+Typically students who are are learning to recognize, read, and spell sight words also need to develop fine motor skills.
+Each activity in this bundle offers a hands-on, engaging way for young learners to develop their fine motor skills and hand-eye coordination as they work to read, write, and spell their sight words.

 Be on the lookout for my next post, where I’ll share 5 online games for sight word practice!
 (These are activities that can be accessed on a desktop or laptop computer, rather than a device like an ipad or smartphone.)
 Until then, I’d love to hear about any other apps your students love to use in the classroom!
 Feel free to leave me a comment and share your favorites below!